 - Add as a condiment or glaze to pair with chicken or pork chops

-So you see, apple butter is really amazing and can be used in so many ways.
-I hope I inspired you to whip up a batch and try a few of these.
+So you see, small batch apple butter is really amazing and has so many uses.
+I hope I inspired you to whip up a batch and try a few yourself.

 How to Make Apple Butter Recipe [Small Batch]